Reference

 Position/ floating

-Since Reportlab Toolkit does not yet support the use of images within paragraphs, images are always rendered in a seperate paragraph.
+Since Reportlab Toolkit does not yet support the use of images within paragraphs, images are always rendered in a separate paragraph.
 Therefore floating is not available yet.

 Barcodes